 Special committee Councillors Officers Other Purpose Section 223 Committee Instrument of delegation revoked 27 November 2019 on establishment of Submitters Committee All Councillors Nil Nil All duties imposed, and functions and powers conferred on Council by Section 223(1) (d) of the 1989 Act.
 Submitters Committee Established 27 November 2019 All Councillors Nil Nil To hear from submitters in accordance with Section 223 (1)(d) of the 1989 Act; and to hear from applicants and objectors to planning applications under the Planning and Environment Act 1987.
 Bullengarook Recreation Reserve Committee of Management Current committee at Bullengarook is managing the community hall and is consulted about significant recreation reserve matters as required.
 The committee is operating under Macedon Ranges Community Halls Inc. Had responsibility to manage community hall and reserve.
-Clarkefield Recreation Reserve Committee of Management Current committee at Clarkefield is managing the community hall and is operating under Macedon Ranges Community Halls Inc. Had responsibility to manage community hall and reserve.
+Clarkefield Recreation Reserve Committee of Management Current committee community hall a Ranges Commu and is operating Had responsibility to manage community hall and reserve.
 Stanley Park Committee of Management Nil Nil Eight community members Has delegated functions, duties or powers